 Upper School English Teacher

-A Special Edition of Know Your Pelicans
+Know Your Pelicans

-This year’s recipient of the PA Excellence in Teaching Award, Celeste Tramontin, is a beloved member of the Packer community, as an adored English teacher, respected colleague, and a kind face for students and faculty alike.
+A recipient of the PA Excellence in Teaching Award, Celeste Tramontin, is a beloved member of the Packer community, as an adored English teacher, respected colleague, and a kind face for students and faculty alike.

 After graduating from Notre Dame University and receiving a masters degree from Seattle University, she taught at a number of schools across the country prior to arriving at Packer in 2004In his presentation of the award, retiring Head of School Dr. Bruce Dennis called Ms. Tramontin “a stand-out in every single respect… for making students more thoughtful readers and better writers, for bringing positive, upbeat, and unbounding energy to class every day, for taking interest in her students’ personal passions, and for challenging them to dig deeper.”

 He lauded her care for her students “both as learners and as people.”
 A comment by a member of the English Department echoed this praise: “I’ve never met, or worked with, a more dedicated teacher — ever.”

 A: Right from the start, I knew I always loved reading, and I loved teenagers.
 So my first teaching job [at a high school in Kentucky] was a perfect fit, if I could survive it — it was a rough school.

 Once a kid threw a garbage can at me as I was throwing him out of class.
 I came into the faculty room afterwards, and I said, "A kid just threw a garbage can at me", and their first reaction was, "You didn't cry, did you?"
 And I was like, "No".
 But that was the kind of place.

 Q: But did you cry afterwards?

 After that we moved to Seattle for five years while my husband got his Ph.D., and I taught at a wonderful Jesuit school out there.
 We team taught.
 So it was English, Religion and History, and we taught a classroom of 60 kids.